McDonald’s Big Mac (Easy Copycat Recipe)

 What is special about the Special Sauce?

 McDonald’s Big Mac sauce is really just a form of Thousand Island dressing.
 This special sauce isn’t made in McDonald’s stores anymore.
-It now comes in an airtight container that gets squirted out like you would a chaulking gun.
+It now comes in an airtight container that dispenses it like a caulking gun.
+What some people get wrong about this sauce is that it uses ketchup; this recipe doesn’t start with ketchup.

 But you can make it yourself!
-My copycat Big Mac sauce recipe is a fairly close approximation of the sauce.
-We love it and you will too.
-And you can use the homemade Big Mac Sauce as a salad dressing for a Big Mac salad or dipping sauce for chicken tenders and fries.
+My copycat Big Mac sauce recipe approximates the sauce reasonably closely.
+We love it, and you will too.
+And you can use the homemade Big Mac Sauce as a salad dressing for a Big Mac salad or a dipping sauce for chicken tenders and fries.

 Big Mac Ingredients